mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ### Encourage Personal and Family Responsibility

-Leaders teach that individuals and families have the primary responsibility for their own temporal, emotional, and spiritual well-being.
+Leaders teach that individuals and families have the primary responsibility for their own well-being.
 By living principles of self-reliance, members will be better able to solve future needs on their own (see [22.1](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number2-p90#title_number2)).

 Before providing Church assistance, the bishop (or another leader or member he assigns) reviews with members what resources they are using to meet their own needs.
 This person may suggest other resources for the members to consider, including resources in the government or community (see [22.12](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number99-p288#title_number99)).